-I also remember ambrosia fruit salad on the table of my grandmother’s family barbecues.
-She sometimes made this or alternated with pistachio mallow salad.
-I miss my grandmother terribly.
+I also remember ambrosia fruit salad on the table of my grandmother's family barbecues.
+She sometimes made this or alternated with watergate salad I miss my grandmother terribly.

 Whenever I make this no-bake dessert, it makes me think of her, and brings back happy memories.

 To make this pretty ambrosia fruit salad, you will need the following ingredients:

 - Cool Whip

 The pecans give your salad a great crunch and texture.
 I do recommend using nuts, but if you do not want to use pecans, you can replace them with toasted walnuts, cashews, or almonds.